Last updated

 Key features

-• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, perfect for nurturing potential clients and showcasing design portfolios.
+• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, though it can be overwhelming for design agencies focused on client work.

 • Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, essential for managing client projects and closing deals efficiently.

-• Operations Hub: Syncs and automates business processes across different systems, streamlining workflow management for design projects.
+• Operations Hub: Syncs and automates business processes across different systems, though it may be more complex than needed for most design agencies.

-• Lead scoring: Prioritize leads with predictive scoring to improve sales efficiency, helping design agencies focus on high-potential clients.
+• Lead scoring: Prioritize leads with predictive scoring to improve sales efficiency for agencies managing multiple prospects.

 Pros

-• Comprehensive free plan: Offers a robust free version that includes essential CRM features, ideal for small design agencies and startups.
+• Free tier available: Offers a robust free version that includes essential CRM features, suitable for smaller teams within your range.

 Cons